 - Always keep your concept, your vision, and your goals in mind, and

-- With everything you do (every procedure, every operation, every step, from the back door to the front door, to marketing, promotion and advertising), ask yourself this question: "Does this meet my concept, and/or help me communicate/achieve my concept?"
+- With everything you do (every procedure, every operation, every step, from the back door to the front door, to marketing, promotion and advertising), ask yourself this question: "Does this meet the vision of my concept, and/or help me communicate/achieve my concept?"

 If you make it a habit to always do these 2 things, then you're on your way to creating a pho restaurant, from successfully opening it, to successfully running it for the long term.

 In summary, without a well defined and strong pho restaurant concept as a foundation, you're just doing an experiment and leave your success up to luck, or for most people, lack of it.
 As I've said elsewhere, if you have money to play with, then it's probably much more fun and much less work to gamble in Vegas than to open a pho restaurant without a solid plan and a well developed concept.